Slicer/Slicer/Docs/developer_guide/extensions.md

 ### How to check if an extension is built by Slicer Extensions build system?

 Sometimes it is desirable to build the same source code in two different modes: as a standalone package or as a Slicer extension.
-To differenciate the two cases, the developer could check for the value of `<ExtensionName>_BUILD_SLICER_EXTENSION` CMake variable.
+To differentiate the two cases, the developer could check for the value of `<ExtensionName>_BUILD_SLICER_EXTENSION` CMake variable.
 This variable will be set to ON when the extension is built by the Slicer Extensions build system and it is not set otherwise.
 See details [here](https://github.com/Slicer/Slicer/blob/ff5f5a866d8afcaa0f2e6f615cc8f8cf07361741/Extensions/CMake/SlicerBlockBuildPackageAndUploadExtension.cmake#L95)

 ### How often extensions are uploaded on the extensions server?